Pickleball: What it is and Why You Should Play?

 Players match up as singles or doubles and try to avoid getting “Pickled” (scoring zero points in a game!)

-The server serves the ball underhand and diagonally across the court.
-It must bounce before a player returns the ball.
+The server serves the ball underhand and diagonally across the court, and it must bounce before a player returns the ball.

-Players move back and forth in their square on the court and volley (hit the ball back and forth over the net).
+Players move back and forth on the court and volley in their square (hitting the ball back and forth over the net).

 Points are only scored when a team is serving.
-They’re earned when the opposing players can't return a serve or lose a volley.
-When the server doesn't win the volley, the other team gets to serve.
+They're earned when the opposing players can't return a serve or lose a volley.
+The other team gets to serve when the server doesn't win the volley.

 Strategy and ball placement are more important than hitting the ball hard when it comes to winning volleys in Pickleball.